Get out of the city and have an epic time with this list of the best day trips from Vancouver!

 That second lake is likely the most impressive of the 3 with its insane blue colour.

-Fed from a massive glacier swimming here is not for the faint of heart but a good way to kick start your heart to continue onto the 3rd lake which takes you past an epic waterfall.
+Fed from a massive glacier, swimming here is not for the faint of heart.
+But it’s a good way to kickstart your heart to continue onto the 3rd lake which takes you past an epic waterfall.

 Past the 3rd lake is also where the campsite is if you are interested in turning your day trip into a longer one.

 The capital city of British Columbia and probably one of the most beautiful cities with a small-town vibe.